LoanpyDataHub/ronataswestoldturkic/docs/mkedictor.rst

 the manually edited data can be checked for suitability as input for loanpy, a Python software package for finding loanwords.

-The following steps will guide you through the process of converting the data to Edictor-suitable input, uploading it to Edictor, editing it there, downloading it, post-editing it locally, and evaluating whether its format is suitable as input for loanpy.
+The following three steps will guide you through the process of converting the data to Edictor-suitable input, uploading it to Edictor, editing it there, downloading it, post-editing it locally, and evaluating whether its format is suitable as input for loanpy.